-Our 2016 GDP received a huge response, with over 470 applications from national and international students.
-From this group, 49 applicants were invited to participate in a telephone interview, with 26 candidates then invited to participate in technical evaluations conducted in Melbourne, Sydney, and Brisbane.
-The final eight candidates were offered formal graduate positions.
+Our advertisements for the 2018 GDP has received a huge response, with 970 applications from national and international students.
+From this group, 46 applicants have been invited to participate in an assessment centre day, including a behavioural interview, technical evaluation and group activities.
+Assessment centres will be conducted in Sydney, Melbourne, Brisbane and Perth.

 “The opportunity to get an excellent understanding of such an important industry is second to none.”

 Stephan Jacobs joined AEMO’s graduate development program in February 2015, and is currently in his second rotation, in the Gas System Operations team.

 With so many graduate programs available, Stephan felt AEMO offered him the best opportunity to get started in the energy industry.

 “People are often surprised when I say I have a three-year graduate program that has four nine-month rotations.
 I feel that’s the perfect middle ground, to getting a lot of exposure to different industry areas without sacrificing the time you need to really learn.”

 Stephan is given real responsibilities in the Gas Systems Operation team, and has had the opportunity to attend a number of industry events and professional development courses.

 “As a graduate you don’t want to be given pieces of work that are just easy for you to do.
 You want to emerge from the graduate program as a professional who can really take on a challenge.”

 Over the course of the year, Stephan has been welcomed into AEMO’s employee culture and enjoys being surrounded by passionate industry professionals.